dandelero/db-migration-builder/README.md

 The [default templates](https://github.com/dandelero/db-migration-builder/tree/master/db-migration-engine/src/main/resources/default_templates/sql)
 contain 3 files:
-1. upgrade_template.txt
-  - specifies the structure to embed the individual delta upgrade scripts in to compose the overall migration upgrade script
+- upgrade_template.txt: specifies the structure to embed the individual delta upgrade scripts in to compose the overall migration upgrade script
-1. rollback_template.txt
-  - specifies the structure to embed the individual delta rollback scripts in to compose the overall migration rollback script
+- rollback_template.txt: specifies the structure to embed the individual delta rollback scripts in to compose the overall migration rollback script
-1. bidirectional_template.txt
-  - specifies the structure to embed the individual delta scripts in to compose *both* the upgrade and rollback migration scripts.
+- bidirectional_template.txt: specifies the structure to embed the individual delta scripts in to compose *both* the upgrade and rollback migration scripts.

 Once you create a new set of templates for your database you need to specify the path to this folder in your very own `config.yaml` file; refer to the section on [adding a new database](http://todo) for further information.

-TODO: GENERAL tasks
-- Raise issue to add support for other databases {hsql, sybase, oracle, etc}
-TODO: commit SQL to database for setup, perhaps in a resources folder?
 TODO: extending the platform with custom versioning?
 Another database?